 Don’t Ever Put Them in the Middle or Make Them Choose Sides

 In the same vein, no matter how old they are you should never ask your child to bring messages back and forth or put them in a position where they feel like they have to choose sides.
 By not sharing the sordid details of what’s going on, it won’t make them feel that they need to “choose” one parent over another.
 I think parents sometimes forget that even when their kids are adults, they still need their parents and that means they need both parents and shouldn’t have to choose.

 While it seems that people think that when their children are no longer minors, the divorce won’t affect them as much.
 It can, and it will.
 The most important thing you can do as a parent is to just be there for them in any way that they need you.
 That’s being their parent and being the adult in the situation, but also helping them process and providing the resources when necessary.

 Most parents assume that because their children are no longer living at home and are off on their own that it’s easier to hear that their parents are getting divorced, but that’s not necessarily true.
 Often, I see parents waiting to get divorced till their kids leave for college and now when they come home on break they may be living in two new homes.
 It can be difficult enough transitioning to a new routine and then not having things from your childhood there can be tough.
-If you need help trying to decide how to break the news, talk to your San Diego divorce mediator at SDFMC.
+If you need help trying to decide how to break the news, contact your mediator.

 For Part 2 of this article read, “Adult Children of Divorce: How to Cope” to support healing and rebuilding family bonds for a brighter future.

 Family mediation services foster healing and transformation within family dynamics for adult children of San Diego divorce parents.
 Find guidance by contacting West Coast Family Mediation Center today.